-In connection with our initial public offering in November 2017, our board of directors adopted a non-employee director compensation policy that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, highly-qualified non-employee directors.
-Under the policy, all non-employee directors will be paid cash compensation as set forth below.
+Our board of directors adopted a non-employee director compensation policy that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, highly-qualified non-employee directors.
+Under the policy, all non-employee directors are paid cash compensation as set forth below.